evgenabramov/MIPT-Linux-MiniFS-Extended/README.md

-# minifs - simple file system
+# minifs extended - simple file system

-Tiny model of ext2 file system.
-You can specify file to store minifs data by script argument.
-Default value - `filesystem`.
-If script stops, all data is saved in this file and can be restored by next execution.
+Tiny model of ext2 file system (version 2.0).
+All file system data is stored in character device.
+Driver for this device is a Linux kernel module that defines `open`, `read`, `write` and `seek` operations.
+Its implementation can be found in [`src/driver`](src/driver/minifs_driver.c).

+**minifs** has a client-server architecture.
+Code for both parts is placed in corresponding folders under `/include` and `/src`.

 **Note:** all paths should start with `'/'`.
 Initially only `'/'` path exists.